Kippye/schetool/README.md

-# schetool

-a daily-weekly-monthly scheduling program that aims to combine the best of all others

-## Why schetool?

-Schetool was created to have every feature that a scheduling tool needs and is designed specifically **for** making schedules.
-Schetool contains everything that's needed and nothing more.
-Some alternatives have file sizes and memory usages in the hundreds of megabytes.
-Schetool can run in the background all day and you will only notice it when you need to.

-## Pre-built releases
+# Pre-built releases

-The latest stable releases for Windows and Linux (built and tested on Fedora) are available under Releases.
+The latest stable releases for Windows and Linux (built and tested on Fedora) are available under [Releases](https://github.com/Kippye/schetool/releases).
 Just download, extract and run.

-## Building schetool
+# Building schetool

-Building hasn't been tested extensively, so the exact functionability with different platforms and compilers isn't known.
+Building hasn't been tested extensively, so the exact functionality with different platforms and compilers isn't known.

+## Windows

-### Windows
+### Prerequisites

-**Prerequisites**
+**General**
 * [CMake](https://cmake.org/) version 3.25 or later for project file generation.
-* TODO: Windows compilation prerequisites
+* [vcpkg](https://learn.microsoft.com/en-gb/vcpkg/get_started/get-started?pivots=shell-bash) to get the some of the project's libraries - complete step 1. here.
+* It would be preferred to use [Visual Studio build tools](https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2022) for vcpkg.

+**MSVC**
+* Visual Studio, at least its C++ development [build tools](https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2022).
+The project has a preset for Visual Studio 17 2022.
+No other versions have been tested, but might work if a preset is added.

+**Makefile**
-* MinGW64 to build from Makefile (recommended to get it from [MSYS2](https://www.msys2.org/))
+* MinGW64 (recommended to get it from [MSYS2](https://www.msys2.org/))

-**Building**
+* A compiler (gcc and clang have been tested)
+* TODO: Full package list

+> [!NOTE]
+> Currently, using the ld linker seems to cause linking errors.
+The CMakeLists automatically uses lld instead.

+### Building

-**Tests can be enabled / disabled using the ``-DENABLE_TESTING=ON`` or ``-DENABLE_TESTING=OFF`` CMake flags.**
+Tests can be enabled / disabled using the ``-DENABLE_TESTING=ON`` or ``-DENABLE_TESTING=OFF`` CMake flags.

-**If building with tests, the resulting executable for make, Visual Studio Debug or Visual Studio Release builds will be at ``build/tests/unit_tests.exe``, ``build\tests\Debug\unit_tests.exe`` or ``build\tests\Release\unit_tests.exe``, respectively**
+If building with tests, the executable will be in a ``build\tests`` subdirectory.

-Using MSVC
+**Using MSVC**
 ```
 cmake --preset windows-msvc2022
   # Build Debug: